phil-blain/CICE-Consortium-CICE-wiki/CICE-Input-Data.md

 ### _**grid files and initial conditions:**_

 Initial conditions, grid, and kmt files are provided for each of the two grids (gx1 and gx3).
+We also provide grid and kmt files for the tripole grid (tx1).
 These files are available here (24M): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_ic_grid.tar.gz

 ### _**gx1 forcing data:**_